Nonprimitive Data

 [[0, 2, 3], [4, 5, 6], [7, 8, 9]]

-This is because Python did a shallow-copy.
+This is because Python did a shallow-copy (it copied the references, not the lists themselves).
 For this to work we need a deep-copy, which is not built-in — see copy.deepcopy.

 Converting Lists to Arguments

-It is possible to “unbracket” a list when passing to functions.
+It is possible to “unbracket” a list which is useful for passing all the arguments in on variable

 def f(x, y, z):